NordNeurogenomicsLab/Publications/Lambert_eLIFE_2021/Readme.md

 Go to http://localhost:8787/ in your web browser.
 If required, use the default username/password rstudio/rstudio.
 Specify -p 8788:8787 if you want to run both images concurrently.
+You may need to "Switch to Linux containers" in Docker Desktop.